JonFD4/Sheldons-army/README.md

 The Rock Paper Scissors Spock Lizard game includes the following features:

+1. **Prompt user's name :** for a personalised touch, prompt feature has been added to take the user's name.
-1. **Buttons:** Buttons for the player to select their move (Rock, Paper, Scissors, Spock, or Lizard).
+2.  **Buttons:** Buttons for the player to select their move (Rock, Paper, Scissors, Spock, or Lizard).

-2. **Score Display:** The current scores of the player and computer are displayed.
+3. **Score Display:** The current scores of the player and computer are displayed.
 Additionally the computer choices

-3. **Game Result:** After each round, the result is displayed, including who won or if it was a tie and final result are displayed.
+4. **Game Result:** After each round, the result is displayed, including who won or if it was a tie and final result are displayed.

-4. The number of moves left is also dispalyed
+6. The number of moves left is also dispalyed

-5. **Reset Option:** A reset button is available to restart the game and reset the scores.
+7. **Reset Option:** A reset button is available to restart the game and reset the scores.
    - The reset buttin(play again) on widescreen sits beside the game board, underneath the score board.
 However, it appears above the gameboard when screen size is reduced.
 This iis done by create two buttons, similar function and using display:none property on under the unique attributes in media queries.

-6. There is a home button icon to send user back to the home page.
+8. There is a home button icon to send user back to the home page.

 ## Evaluating responsiveness and browser compatibility
  **Browser Compatibility:** The game was tested in multiple browsers (e.g., Chrome, Safari) to ensure cross-browser compatibility.